Vivian Howard to Keynote Conservation in Action Tour Banquet June 3

 See the preliminary agenda and more about the 2026 Conservation in Action Tour on our Tour Page.

-Get a primer on Vivian in the title sequence for her award-winning series A Chef’s Life:
+Or, see how it all started with the title sequence for her award-winning series A Chef’s Life:

 Why North Carolina?
 The rotating Conservation in Action Tour highlights diverse production systems and regions, and North Carolina’s varied topography, climate, and food production makes it critically important to the nation’s agriculture economy.
 North Carolina ranks first in the U.S. in sweet potato production, second in Christmas trees, turkeys, and trout, and third in hogs and pigs and cucumbers.